-Number of existing engagements as of 31 March 2022

-Of which

-Number that have existed for less than one year at

-time of reporting 11

-Number that have existed for between one and two

-years at time of reporting.
-3

-Number that have existed for between two and

-three years at time of reporting nil

-Number that have existed for between three and

-four years at time of reporting nil

-Number that have existed for four or more years at

-time of reporting. nil
+Number Number of existing engagements as of 31 March 2023 162 Of which, the number that have existed: for less than one year at time of reporting 21 for between one and two years at time of reporting.
+13 for between two and three years at time of reporting 11 for between three and four years at time of reporting 12 for four or more years at time of reporting.
+105